ncguy2/KF2-Subscription-Handler/readme.md

 ## Development Limitations

 - Steam API requests may be refused if too many are sent at once due to the "10 requests per 10 seconds" rule.
 Try to use the cache-aware functions where applicable

+# Extension development guidelines

+- The core extension class should extend the `handler.extensions.IExtension` class
+- A `handler.extensions.IExtension` file should be located in `META-INF/services`, containing the classpaths of any class that extends `IExtension`
+- A sample extension can be found [here](https://github.com/ncguy2/KF2-Subscription-Handler/tree/master/CoreExtension)